SAP-samples/btp-s4hana-nocode-extension/prepare/StartBuildApps.md

 To get an introduction to SAP Build Apps you can take a look to the first part of this starter tutorial: [Create an Application with SAP Build Apps](https://developers.sap.com/tutorials/appgyver-create-application.html).
 As you already have a running developer environment you don't need to use the Sandbox account as described in the tutorial.

 ## Summary
-You got a first impression of SAP Build Apps In the next step you have to choose one of the optional backend environments:
+You got a first impression of SAP Build Apps.
+In the next step you have to choose one of the optional backend environments:
 1. SAP S/4HANA Cloud
 2. SAP S/4HANA on-premise
 3. Mock Server